-This hard-skinned squash can be a tricky ingredient to work with but with an abundance of kabocha recipes from roasted kabocha squash to kabocha pie out there, we'd be foolish not to create a quick round up of some of our favorite kabocha dishes for autumn.
+This hard-skinned squash can be a tricky ingredient to work with but with an abundance of kabocha recipes out there, from roasted kabocha squash to kabocha pie, we'd be foolish not to create a quick round-up of some of our favorite kabocha dishes for autumn.

 Here are six recipes where the Japanese squash truly shines.

-In Japanese cuisine, cooking food by boiling or stewing it is referred to as nimono.
-Although simple, this cooking method can create dishes overflowing with complex flavors and textures, and when pumpkin is prepared using this style, the full range of flavors can be uncovered.
+In Japanese cuisine, boiled or stewed food is referred to as nimono.
+Although simple, this cooking method can create dishes with complex flavors and textures, and when pumpkin is prepared this way, its full range of flavors can be uncovered.

 To cook your own kabocha no nimono at home, you'll need the following ingredients:

 - Water 300ml